brillout/wildcard-api/readme.md

 for their internal APIs.
 Most notably with [gRPC](https://grpc.io/) which is increasingly popular in the industry.

+REST and GraphQL are better suited for APIs consumed by third parties.
+For example, Facebook has a GraphQL API which is very fitting as it allows any third party to extensively access Facebook's social graph.

+In short:
+- You want to expose your data to the world?
+Use REST/GraphQL.
+- You want to expose your data to yourself?
+Use RPC.

-Both gRPC and Wildcard are RPC but gRPC supports all kinds of platforms (Go, Python, Java, C++, etc.) whereas Wildcard only supports the Node.js & Browser stack.
+Both gRPC and Wildcard are RPC.
+While gRPC supports all kinds of platforms (Go, Python, Java, C++, etc.) Wildcard only supports the Node.js & browser stack.
-This makes Wildcard much simpler and much easier use.
+This allows Wildcard to have a simple design and to be super easy to use.

 If all you want is your React/Vue/Angular frontend to access data from your server, then the easiest and quickest option is to use RPC.